Adaptive Acceleration Without Strong Convexity Priors Or Restarts: Global Convergence

-In \cref{gc:sub:case1} and so far in this subsection, we have separately analyzed iterations in which \(m_{t} \geq m\) and iterations in which \(m_{t} < m\).
-To prove \cref{thm:gc-main-additional}, we must join the analyses, allowing for a transition from the first kind of iteration to the second kind.
-Since \(m_{t}\) is nonincreasing by the design of \cref{alg:nag-free}, there can be at most \(t\) iterations such that \(m_{t} \geq m\) and \(m_{t+1} < m\).
-Prior to this transition iteration, we analyze \cref{alg:nag-free} with \(V^{\textup{GD}}_{t}\) and after it, we analyze \cref{alg:nag-free} with \(V^{\textup{NAG}}_{t}\).
-Therefore, to join the analyses, we bound \(V^{\textup{NAG}}_{t}\) in terms of \(V^{\textup{GD}}_{t}\).
+We now have analyzed iterations of \cref{alg:nag-free} in which \(m_{t}\geq m\) and iterations in which \(m_{t} < m\).
+To prove \cref{thm:gc}, it remains to join the two analyses, considering the transition from the first kind of iteration to the second kind.
+Since \(m_{t}\) is nonincreasing, there can be at most one such transition.
+We start by bounding \(V^{\textup{ACC}}_{t}\) in terms of \(V^{\textup{GD}}_{t}\).